ctrlaltdeleon/infinitygauntlet/design-patterns/creational/AbstractFactory.md

 import React from "react";
 import ReactDOM from "react-dom";

-// Create different types of doors. class Door {
+// Different types of doors with the base of being a door. class Door {
   constructor() {
     this.getDescription = () => {};
   }
 }

+// An iron door.
 class IronDoor extends Door {
   constructor() {
     super();